sandialabs/sceptre-phenix-topologies/renewables/wind/plant/README.md

 Once you start the experiment, you can verify it is operating as expected by checking the workstations on each network (e.g., `ws-ot`).
-They should all be able to access the WTGs on the `192.168.100.0/24` network.
-You can also check for `protonuke` logs on the WTGs to see that clients are connecting to them (browse `/var/log/protonuke.log` via the VNC connection per VM).
+They should all be able to access the WTG main controllers on the `192.168.100.0/24` network.
+They should also be able to browse to the Grafana dashboard at http://192.168.100.101:3000.
+You can also check for `ot-sim` logs on the WTG main controllers to confirm the other WTG controllers are connecting to them (run `journalctl -u ot-sim` via the VNC connection per VM).

 - The username and password for any Linux VM is `root` with no password.
 - The default username and password for a VyOS VM is `vyos` and `vyos`.
 However,